xm3n1/puppet-icinga2/README.md

 ## Limitations

-Puppet 2.7+ and Debian Wheezy only currently, more to come.
+Puppet >3 and Debian Jessie only currently, more to come.

-## Development

-Pull-requests are awesome.
-They are even more awesome if they include tests for the functionality you add or alter.